-If you've signed a contract to purchase a home, a key step before completing the sale is getting a professional home inspection.
-Make sure to keep this home inspection checklist handy – the inspection is often the last chance you'll have to go inside the home before the final walkthrough.
+If you’ve signed a contract to purchase a home, a key step before completing the sale is getting a professional home inspection.
+This is your chance to investigate the property more closely and uncover, if any, major problems that should be addressed before buying the home.

 If your purchase agreement has an inspection contingency — and it should — a home inspection that reveals serious flaws can allow you to walk away from the deal without penalty.
 It can also allow you to ask the seller to make repairs before closing, saving you money and potentially some hassle.

-Home inspectors are looking for the safety, operation and condition of each component they inspect, Brown says.
+Home inspectors are looking for the safety, operation and condition of each component they inspect.
 Does the item pose any safety hazards directly or indirectly to inhabitants?
 Does it operate as the manufacturer intended?
 Is it in good condition?

 Interior of the home